TylerPachal/sangria-website/getting-started.md

 }
 ```

 In this particular example I decided to use [circe](http://circe.io) JSON library.
-In order to use it you will also need to add following
+In order to use it you will also need to add the following
 library dependency in your SBT build:

 ```scala